Tactrix Openport 2.0 Alternatives

 The Tactrix Openport 2.0 USB-to-OBD-II interface, aka a 'tuning cable' by those starting out, is primarily used for ECU diagnostics, datalogging, and reflashing (tuning).
 The device is best known in the Subaru and Mitsubishi tuning ecosystems for use with the EcuFlash and EvoScan open-source software; however, it also communicates with most other OBDII-equipped cars out there, noting that communication with an ECU to read fault codes doesn't automatically mean a device is capable of flashing a tune to the ECU too.

 At its core, it's an SAE J2534 PassThru device.
-That doesn't need to mean anything to you other than it's a widely used standard interface for OBD2 vehicle communication since the 90's.
+That doesn't need to mean anything to you other than it's a widely used standard interface for OBD2 vehicle communication since the 90's, and it's what your car will use.

-The Openport 2.0 reached 'Revision H' after its initial release in the late 2000's, earning itself a well-deserved reputation in the tuning community as a quality product at an affordable price.
+Not all Openports are the same, and the 2.0 reached 'Revision H' (basically the 8th generation or update) after its initial release in the late 2000's, earning itself a well-deserved reputation in the tuning community as a quality product at an affordable price.

 What Happened To Tactrix Openport 2.0?

-Little communication from Tactrix, along with website outages in the meantime, has not helped the situation, and understandably, people are now looking for alternative tools that are also reliable and affordable to fill the gap, at least for the meantime we hope.
+Sparse communication from Tactrix, website outages has also not helped the situation, and understandably people are now looking for alternative tools that are also reliable and affordable to fill the gap.

 Openport Tuning Cable Alternative/s